colemanimhoff/fundamentals/graphql/apollo-server-with-express/README.md

       - Yes
         - Call the function and return it's return value

+### Schema Stitching

+Schema stitching is about merging multiple GraphQL schemas into one schema, which may be consumed in a GraphQL client application.

 A resolver can return arrays, objects and scalar types, but it has to be defined in the matching type definitions.
 Resolvers can return a `promise` and  GraphQL waits for the promise to resolve.